Koszul self duality of manifolds

 induced by $H^*(R) \xrightarrow{\cap \beta} s_{(-n,-d)}H_*(B(R/A))$, where we use the convention that $H^i(-)$ lives in degree $-i$.
 This is compatible with the Poincaré-Koszul duality isomorphism of $O$.
-This isomorphism is natural with respect to maps of Poincaré-Koszul module pairs of dimension $n$ that preserve the fundamental $(n,d)$-class
+This isomorphism is natural with respect to maps of Poincaré-Koszul right module pairs that preserve the fundamental $(n,d)$-class.

 \end{thm}